RWTH-EBC/AixWeather/README.md

 # AixWeather
 **A weather data generation tool for building energy system simulations.
 Pull, Transform, Export.**

+It is being developed at RWTH Aachen University, E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate (EBC) in Aachen, Germany.

+As the library is developed at RWTH Aachen University's EBC, the library's name AixWeather is derived from the city's French name Aix-la-Chapelle, which the people of Aachen are very fond of and use a lot.
+With the name AixWeather we follow this local tradition.

+If you have any questions regarding AixWeather, feel free to contact us at aixweather@eonerc.rwth-aachen.de.

 ## WebApp

 For fast access without setup, use the WebApp.